-Hamilton County Chancellor Frank Brown III issued his ruling Thursday following a hearing Monday between the Hamilton County Education Association and Hamilton County Board of Education.
+Chancellor Frank Brown III, issued his ruling today following a hearing Monday between the Hamilton County Education Association and Hamilton County Board of Education.

-Attorneys for the board argued that recent changes by the Tennessee Legislature prevented "collective bargaining" and replaced it with a new method known as "collective conferencing."
+Attorneys for the board argued that recent changes by the legislature prevented "collective bargaining" and replaced it with a new method known as "collective conferencing."

-The law change, board attorneys told Brown in Monday's hearing, didn't allow them to conduct annual renegotiations on the current three-year teachers contract set to expire in 2014.
+The law change, board attorneys told Brown in the Monday hearing, didn't allow them to conduct annual re-negotiations on the current three-year contract set to expire in 2014.

-But the association's attorney argued that the Legislature intended existing contracts to remain until their expiration dates, despite the change in law and cited a case decided in March in Dickson County involving the same issues.
+But the association's attorney argued that the legislature intended existing contracts to remain until their expiration despite the change in law and cited a case decided in March in Dickson County involving the same issues.